kirso/KirillSo/src/pages/about.md

 #### Code

 I am currently in the middle of studying part-time.
 A lot of my friends raised eyebrows and asked why would I do that in the era of ChatGPT and the possibility of hiring others.
-I plan to write an article on why I think learning to code in 2023 is still worth it.
+I plan to write an article on why I think learning is worth it.
 But TL;DR is that there is to cultivate a [builder's mindset](https://builders.genagorlin.com/p/the-builders-mindset-a-way-out-of) to generate things that AI won't ever be able to do.

 #### Design

 In combination with the above, I am also learning about UX/UI and accessibility.
-I think design is a really underrated moat for a lot of products and is taken as a default trust factor into whether users will even consider usage.
+I think design is a really underrated moat for a lot of products and is taken as a default trust factor into whether the product is worth it.

 #### Communities

 In 2023, I am shifting away from online and towards offline and proximity-based communities.
-I don't feel like X or online forums really made me feel to belong and I am working on something small to make this happen.
+I don't feel like X or online forums really sparked a feeling of belonging and I am working on something small to make this happen.

 I am obsessed with the idea of [French Salons a "rave for intellect"](https://thesalonhost.com/what-is-a-salon/).
 My belief is that a lot of loneliness and mental health issues come from the lack of 3rd places in the world and support systems, particularly for males.
-I am exploring how can I be helpful.
+I am exploring how this can be fixed.

 #### Calm companies